Peterborough Pride returns for its 16th year from September 14th to 23rd

 The first Peterborough Pride parade was held on September 13, 2003, with 300 people participating.
 This year’s parade is expected to include over 750 participants, including numerous floats and groups and a pipe band.
 (Photo: Peterborough Pride)

-This event was held to commemorate the Stonewall Riots, which resulted when the LGBTQ+ community took a stand against police harassment and brutality, fighting back as policemen attempted to force them out of the Stonewall Inn.
+This event was held to commemorate the Stonewall Riots the previous year, which resulted when the LGBTQ+ community took a stand against police harassment and brutality, fighting back as policemen attempted to force them out of the Stonewall Inn.

 Since then, Pride events have been a way of rallying for equal rights in regards to sexual orientation and gender identity.
 The response to these celebrations varies depending on the hosting countries, cities and current circumstances.
 In some places, Pride events are met with brutal physical violence from the state, police, and groups who oppose LGBTQ+ rights.